psychosphera/t5-xfile-deserializer/README.md

 4. Relatedly, account for linked lists.
 5. Tidy up the deserializer's API (typestated now, but still a little janky).
 6. Better CLI for the binary.
-7. Then debug them (yay...).
-8. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
+7. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
-9. Verify whether macOS `XFiles` are identical to Windows.
+8. Verify whether macOS `XFiles` are identical to Windows.
-10. Verify whether Wii even uses `XFiles`.
+9. Verify whether Wii even uses `XFiles`.
-11. Docs (lol)
+10. Docs (lol)

 ## Future Todo
 1. Account for differences in macOS `XFiles`, if they're different from Windows.